ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 A Dockerfile contains a set of instructions with options to the instructions.
 There are many different instructions available, we only cover a few here.
 See [https://docs.docker.com/engine/reference/builder/](https://docs.docker.com/engine/reference/builder/) for a full description.

-In our simple Dockerfile, we have three instructions:
+In our simple Dockerfile, we have the following six instructions:

 - `FROM`: Initialises the build and specifies the base image for subsequent instructions - all Dockerfiles start with this instruction.
 - `RUN`: Runs a command (using /bin/sh on Linux).